-A forklift accident lawyer will be a key component in getting you the settlement you deserve in a forklift accident.
+A New York forklift accident lawyer will be a key component in getting you the settlement you deserve in a forklift accident.
 Forklifts are essential for moving materials at construction sites.
 However, they are also one of the most common causes for accidents that require hiring a forklift accident lawyer.
-When operating unsafely, forklifts are a dangerous industrial machine.
+When operated unsafely, forklifts are a dangerous industrial machine.
 While accounting for only 1% of workplace accidents, forklift accidents account for 10% of physical injuries in the workplace.
-According to the U.S. Bureau of Labor Statistics, between 2011 to 2017, 614 workers lost their lives in forklift incidents with more than 7,000 nonfatal injuries.
+According to the U.S. Bureau of Labor Statistics, between 2011 to 2017, 614 workers lost their lives in forklift incidents.
+There were more than 7,000 nonfatal injuries, for the same period.

-A forklift accident lawyer has knowledge in determining different causes of an accident.
-One major cause of accidents is when the forklift overturns or rolls over.
-This can result from improper loading of materials, an uneven weight distribution, or driving at an excessive speed.
-Another common example of the cause for an accident is when a worker is struck or run over by a forklift.
-Another cause is when a driver, who is not trained in how to operate a forklift, gets into a crash.
+A New York forklift accident lawyer has knowledge in determining different causes of an accident.
+For instance, one major cause of accidents is when the forklift overturns or rolls over.
+This can result from improper loading of materials, uneven weight distribution, or driving at an excessive speed.
+Another common example of the cause for an accident is when a worker is struck, or run over, by a forklift.
+Likewise, another cause is when a driver, who is not trained in how to operate a forklift, gets into a crash.
 There are numerous other examples but what they all have in common is that these accidents are preventable with proper safety precautions.

 In New York a forklift accident lawyer will help prove the property owner or general contractor’s responsibility for your accident.
-Their supervisors who are at the site on a day-to-day basis must ensure workers loading and operating a forklift have proper training.
+Certainly, their supervisors who are at the site, on a day-to-day basis, must ensure workers loading and operating a forklift have proper training.
 Supervisors also need to warn workers to keep a safe distance from forklifts when they are in use.
-If any of the supervising individuals fail to perform their duty of inspecting the forklifts or their loads to ensure they are stable and properly operating, accidents are the unfortunate consequence.
+So, if any of the supervising individuals fail to perform their duty of inspecting the forklifts, or their loads, to ensure they are stable and properly operating, accidents are the unfortunate consequence.

-One case involving a forklift, demonstrates how an operator with no experience can cause a worker to have serious injuries.
-An lumber company employee sustained injuries during the construction of a new building.
+One case involving a forklift, demonstrates how an operator, with no experience, can cause a worker serious injuries.
+A lumber company employee sustained injuries during the construction of a new building.
 At the time, he and four other coworkers positioned themselves on the back of a forklift.
 They were acting as counterweights for a load of aluminum sheeting.
 The forklift lifted the aluminum sheeting off a flatbed truck.
 After doing this, the load became unstable and the forklift tipped forward.
 As a result, the worker catapulted forward 10 feet into the air.
-He landed on the aluminum sheeting in front of the forklift.
+Consequently, he landed on the aluminum sheeting in front of the forklift.

 This case shows how important it is for workers to have proper training before operating a forklift.
 New York protects workers from accidents resulting from an overturned forklift or its negligent operation.
-When you are involved in any type of forklift accident, contact the Platta Law Firm to schedule a free consultation.
+In conclusion, when you are involved in any type of forklift accident, contact the Platta Law Firm to schedule a free consultation.
 During the consultation you will speak with one of our experienced construction accident attorneys.
-Our professional forklift accident lawyers at The Platta Law Firm will take the necessary steps to prove a building owner or contractor at fault for violating the law.
+Most Importantly, our professional forklift accident lawyers at The Platta Law Firm will take the necessary steps to prove a building owner or contractor is at fault for violating the law.